 How To Become A Home Health Aide

-Do you want to provide care for the chronically ill or disabled in their homes?
-If you do, a career as a home health aide could be something to consider.
-Your work will involve providing clients with basic health-related services such as checking their blood pressure and giving them prescribed medicines on time.
+A home health aide provides clients with basic health-related services such as checking their blood pressure and giving them prescribed medicines on time.
 You will also organize and arrange transportation to doctor’s clinics and other appointments.
 You will also be asked to assist them in such tasks as bathing or dressing up if they need it.
 Preparing meals, providing companionship and doing light housekeeping tasks will also be part of your job.

 You must naturally be compassionate and kind to succeed as a home health aide.
 Keep in mind that the clients you will be caring for will be in some form of physical pain or difficulty.
 As such, you need to empathize and be sensitive to their needs.
 You also need to be physically fit since part of your work will be lifting and turning clients who can’t move by on their own.
 Having a cheerful disposition and time-management skills will help you become the best companion and caregiver for your client.